eyob721/alx-higher_level_programming/0x06-python-classes/README.md

 - Building on the previous module (5-square.py), we add a `position` attribute that contains the current poition in the square.
+- The method that is used to print the square is adjusted to include the new `position` attribute as well.

 ## Advanced